John-Cavalcanti/Angular-BuzzFeed-Clone/README.md

 ![homepage](./rdmimgs/homepage.png)

-Make your choices and the final result is reveals your interior tendencies :
+Make your choices and the final result reveals your interior tendencies :

 ![results](./rdmimgs/results.png)